Indian National Army: In popular culture

 The National Archives of Singapore digitised its available resources in 2007 as Historical Journey of the Indian National Army.
 In 2004, the Indian Legion in Europe was the subject of a BBC magazine article authored by Mike Thomson, but it did not attempt to distinguish the differences between the Legion and the INA.
 The Hindustan Times, a large broadsheet in India, dedicates a part of its website to INA resources as Indian National Army in East Asia.Indian cinema has also seen a number of films in many different Indian languages, where the INA is a significant part of the narrative.
 These include Pahla Admi by Bimal Roy and Samadhi by Ramesh Saigal, both produced in 1950 based on fictional INA veterans.
-More recently, Indian, a 1996 Tamil film directed by S. Shankar, incorporates a lead character in its story who is a veteran of the INA.
+More recently, Indian, a 1996 Tamil film directed by S. Shankar, incorporates a lead character (played by Kamal Hassan) in its story who is a veteran of the INA.
 Shyam Benegal produced Netaji: The Forgotten Hero in 2004, which traces the last five years of Subhas Chandra Bose.
 Benegal describes the story of the INA in small details in his film whilst focusing on its leader.
 The film was also widely noted for A. R. Rahman's music.
-The INA's marching song, Kadam Kadam Badaye Ja, has since become a famous patriotic song in India.
+The INA's marching song, Qadam Qadam Badhaye Ja, has since become a famous patriotic song in India.
 Today it is in use as the regimental quick march of the Indian Parachute regiment.

 More recently, a 2017 Hindi movie Rangoon, starring Kangna Ranaut, Saif Ali Khan, Shahid Kapoor is based against the backdrop of the INA presence in Rangoon, with the movie centred around the protagonists trying to get across a jewelled sword to the INA.
 In 2020 Amazon Prime Video released a five-part series called The Forgotten Army - Azaadi Ke Liye!
 Which tells the story of the INA through the eyes of one of its Captains and the woman he loves.
 In 2017 only, a show was released namely, Bose: Dead/Alive, it showed Netaji's mysterious disappearance in 1945.
 In this show too Azad Hind Fauj was shown.